sldyns/SpaHDmap/docs/tutorials/Command-line.md

         }
     ],
     "paras": {
-        "scale_factor": 1, // The scale factor of the input images "radius": 45 // The radius of the spots
+        "scale_rate": 1, // The scale rate of the input images "radius": 45 // The radius of the spots
     }
 }